 Sometimes both food and clothing bazaars coexists in the same day at the same place as it is in Turgutreis and Milas.
 However, they are mostly set up on different days in many cities and towns of Turkey.

-A large area with a tarpaulin roof is allocated for Bodrum market just next to Bodrum Intercity Bus Terminal.
+A large area with a tarpaulin roof is allocated for Bodrum market just next to Bodrum Minibus Station.
 It is regulated and audited by the municipality.

 All stall owners should follow certain health and safety regulations and a fair pricing policy.
 The municipality police, Zabita, monitors the marketplace to make sure that everything is done by the book.
 They have a small station at the south east corner of the market area where you can report any issues bothering you.